reuse-city/CMVC/fieldwork/Berlin/HdM/HdM.md

 **FF notes on 06.05.2025**

 I was there some weeks ago with a bike that had broken an atypical part.
-The repair person was very ingenious in disassembling the gearbox and sourcing alternative parts from others he kept as spares.
-It made me reflect even more on the need to store parts for future use, the timeframe of repairs, and how difficult it must be to keep things organised while moving equipment and materials.
+The repair person was very ingenious in disassembling each part up to the gearbox and sourcing alternative parts from others he kept as spares.
+It made me reflect even more on the need to store parts for future use, the timeframe of repairs, and how difficult it must be to keep things organised while constantly having to move equipment and materials.
 An adding to the storage point, during the visit I had made to HdM the day before, I climbed the stairs internal to the weekly market and could see the collection of old/discarded/donated bikes that sits on top of the Fahrart container.

 ## COSUM